rpavlik/Latency-Test/Python/README.md

-# Latency Data Analysis
+# Python Capture Script and Latency Data Analysis

 <!--
 Copyright 2021, Collabora, Ltd.
 SPDX-License-Identifier: BSL-1.0
 -->

-For use with the *updated* "log" firmware.
+For use with the "log" firmware.

 ## Environment setup

-You'll likely want to open your log file using Jupyter Notebook: here's how to get it ready.
+These steps will walk you through installing the dependencies of the Jupyter Notebook and utilities for data analysis, as well as for the automatic log/capture script, in a local directory without polluting your system-wide Python install.

 ### Create virtual environment (first time only)